ZeyadHabash/grove-visualization/Others/extendedSummary.md

 - (+5) follows from the logical equivalence of A and B
 - (+7) and (+8) follow from the nested structure of spheres and properties of intersection

+> Regarding Postulate (+1) - Closure
+>
+> In the AGM framework, postulate (+1) is the Closure postulate:
+>
+> - (+1) T+A is a logically closed theory
+>
+> This postulate is implicitly built into Grove's framework.
+On page 158, Grove defines a theory T as "any set L ⊆ T ⊆ F which is closed under modus ponens."
+His revision function T+A always produces a theory by construction, specifically as t(fs(A)), where t() is defined to produce theories.
+>
+> The function fs(A) selects a set of worlds, and t() converts this to a theory (which is closed by definition).
+Therefore, (+1) is automatically satisfied by the mathematical structures Grove uses, making it unnecessary to list it as a separate postulate to prove.

+> Regarding Postulate (+6) - Recovery
+>
+> The standard AGM postulate (+6) is the Recovery postulate:
+>
+> - (+6) T ⊆ (T-A)+A
+>
+> Grove focuses primarily on the revision operation (+) rather than contraction (-), and specifically notes on page 158 that he's following the numbering from the original AGM paper.
+>
+> Looking at Grove's conclusion section (page 167), he does discuss contraction, but approaches it differently than through the recovery postulate.
+Instead, he shows the equivalence between his models and AGM's partial meet contraction, demonstrating that they produce the same results without explicitly verifying recovery.

 ### Theorem 2

 **Statement**: For any revision function satisfying AGM postulates (+2) to (+8), there exists a system of spheres S centered on |T| such that T+A = t(fs(A)) for all A.